redcatjack/ixplugins/clearancesystem/readme.md

 ## Installation

-1. Place all the plugin folder; (`clearancesystem`) into the plugins folder within your Helix schema.
+1. Place the plugin folder; (`clearancesystem`) into the plugins folder within your Helix schema.
 2. Modify the `sh_config.lua` file to configure button access and review the faction setup instructions.
 3. Restart the server after installation.